About this garden

 And last, right beside the longer notes, I have a collection of reposts of other content, short status updates and other miscellaneous content, nicknamed “the Stream” (stealing again from the original digital gardening essay).
 The difference between this section and the Open Tabs is that the latter is intended to add to my personal knowledge database and to be referenced by the longer notes, while the Stream is simply things I have liked or found funny or amusing; it would be the ideal place for pictures I like, memes or my favorite song of the moment.

-As of the date of last update of this note, these sections are implemented in a very basic way: the Open Tabs section is just an embed of a Notion database where I’ve been keeping my interesting reads bookmarked, the Stream is just my Tumblr embedded, and the longer notes use the default config of the digital garden template from which I created this site.
-The idea for the next version is to replace both embeds with notes stored in the same place as the longer notes, so that all my content is kept in the same place, and then selectively reposted in other networks (at least for the Stream); for that, however, I would need something that would allow me to create such notes with the same ease as when I add something to Notion or share it to Tumblr.
-(For that, something based on Micropub would work, I think.)
+As of the date of last update of this note, these sections are implemented in a basic way: the links in the Open Tabs section are fetched from a Notion database where I’ve been keeping my interesting reads bookmarked, the Stream is just my Tumblr embedded, and the longer notes use the default config of the digital garden template from which I created this site.
+The idea for the next version is to replace the Tumblr embed with a series of notes stored in the same repository as the links and the longer notes, and have the stream of miscellaneous content live alongside everything else.
+For that, however, I would need a workflow for publishing the small status updates and for reposting content from other networks… which is, arguably, a little more complex and so will take a little more time 😅.

 Notes mentioning this note